 Decisions about Intervention, Verbal Self-Defense, and Active Bystander Practices can be taught in two 2-hour segments on two occasions or as a single 4-hour program.
 This program is suitable for adults.

 Training Active Bystanders (TAB) helps participants recognize when they are bystanders, analyzes the situation in which they find themselves, and evaluate the consequences for everyone involved.
 The TAB curriculum heightens bystanders’ power.
 It teaches how bystanders can interrupt harm doing and generate positive actions by others.
 We emphasize that active bystandership does not mean aggression against the harm doer.
 It means taking responsible action to help people in need, instead of remaining passive and becoming complicit.
 TAB gives bystanders the competencies they need when they witness something they feel is unfair, or wrong, or troubling.
 When people have the tools to create justice in the moment of need, it can transform those who take the training, the trainers, and the community.

 Training Active Bystanders is taught in a single 2-hour segment.
 This program discusses the personal imperative to oppose interpersonal harm and the obstacles that get in our way.
 The program is designed to ensure a high level of personal/emotional safety.
 It is suitable for children 12+ years old as well as adults.
 I am now certified to teach this program.

 Cambridge Dispute Settlement Center.
+Kendall Square.
 April 25.
-Kendall Square.
+2-6 PM

 Rona Fischman holds an MS in Counselor Education.
 She counseled and taught teenagers and adults, specializing in language and communication.
 She wrote curriculum for non-violent direct action in the 1980s and 1990s, for projects against nuclear power and against domestic violence.
 She is a founding member and early leader in the Daughters of Abraham interfaith book group model.
 She currently runs a small real estate buyer’s brokerage in Cambridge, MA.